dagatsoin/ravioli/packages/ravioli/README.md

 - validate the data (is this mutation allowed at this point?)
 - do the mutation

 For now, we will just do the mutation.
 And it is quite simple, like in good old javascript.
 Mutate the data!!
+Bye, bye reducers.

+> Immutable lovers, come back.
+Ravioli mixes the best of the two worlds.
+Simplicity of mutable code and security of immutable data.
+>
+> I will details this part in futur doc updates.
+To make it short, each mutation is an [ACID transaction](https://dev.to/dagatsoin/wizar-devlog-01-ravioli-acid-transaction-implementation-almost-b4c):
+> - If a transaction throws, the model data won't change.
+> - Each transaction leads to an immutable, stuctural sharing snapshot so you have still access to a time machine of your component

 ```ts
   // Component.ts